konacurrents/SemanticMarkerAPI/README.md

     UIImage *image = [self createSemanticMarker:address avatarImage:image];

 ```
-#### Example functional Semantic Marker with enclosed Avatar image
+#### Example functional Semantic Marker™️   with enclosed Avatar image

 ![Semantic Marker on Watch Example](images/watch.png)

-Note this image captured from the Semantic Marker Apple Watch, shows the Semantic Marker (where a long press will invoke the Semantic Marker using the Tier III REST API), but also shows the <b>FEED</b> button.
+Note this image captured from the Semantic Marker™️   Apple Watch, shows the Semantic Marker™️   (where a long press will invoke the Semantic Marker™️   using the Tier III REST API), but also shows the <b>FEED</b> button.
 This makes a call on the <b>/feed</b> REST API shown below.

 </details>

 ------------------------------------------------------------------------------------------
-# Tier II Semantic Marker Store and Forward
+# Tier II Semantic Marker™️   Store and Forward

-A Tier II Semantic Marker invoves storing information at one of our Semantic Marker cloud servers.
+A Tier II Semantic Marker™️   invoves storing information at one of our Semantic Marker™️   cloud servers.
 This
 include an indirect address that a valid user can modify.
-Later, the Tier III Semantic Marker provides
+Later, the Tier III Semantic Marker™️   provides
 full user control.

-## Creates a Tier II Semantic Marker using the Semantic Marker Address (escaped)
+## Creates a Tier II Semantic Marker™️   using the Semantic Marker Address (escaped)

-### Exists - called to see if this Semantic Marker has already been created
+### Exists - called to see if this Semantic Marker™️   has already been created
 <details>
  <summary><code>GET</code> <code><b>/exists/ks/{category}/{namespace}/{UUID}/{escapedSemanticMarker}</b></code></summary>